vpdlr/levannta-demo/README.md

 ## Assumptions

-- This project assumes there will be only **one company** sending their portfolio data for processing.
-The system does not support multiple users (i.e., different companies) at this stage.
 - Identifiers are used to support the management of multiple portfolios (companies) at the same time: Each portfolio submission returns a unique portfolio_id, loan applications require the associated portfolio_id and return a unique loan_id, the loan_id is used to fetch the loan status.
 - The portfolio data should be provided in **CSV** format with the required headers.
 - The repayment schedule is calculated using a factor rate of 1.2x the loan amount.
 The repayment period is fixed at 12 months.